 It was about time to have a new London minimap, right?
 The first minimap that started all more than a year ago was East London Unconventional Musts, and it was the first minimap I made.
-This time I tried a new technique for illustrating (bare with me, I’m learning) and I focused in cocktails… even though -I must say- an Unconventional Musts 2 is on is way, there are just so many fabulous and quirky things to share, especially in London.
+This time I tried a new technique for illustrating (bare with me, I’m learning) and I focused in cocktails.

 So this is a minimap of the best, most wonderful, delicious, soul-warming and peculiar cocktail bars in East London, covering a big area from Old Street and Shoreditch to Stokey and Bethnal Green to make sure wherever you are in East London you always have a nice cocktail bar to go to.
 A great addition to your autumn, I would say.
 Cold, rainy days are better with a good dose of friends and nicely mixed spirits, right?
-I have only one extra recommendation that goes for all the places featured: sit down at the bar, at least for a while, that’s the best way for you to appreciate the effort and love every single barman puts into into mixing every single ingredient… it’s a bit chemistry, alchemy, magic, and spirits.
+I have only one extra recommendation that goes for all the places featured: sit down at the bar, at least for a while, that’s the best way for you to appreciate the effort and love every single barman puts into into making every cocktail… it’s a delicate blend of chemistry, alchemy, magic, and, of course, spirits.

 Edited and illustrated by Ana Laya.

 Outside it looks like a regular pub, but on the inside is -as they say- an Edwardian Time Machine with a beautiful designed menu inspired by the tastes of the early 1900s.
 They put a lot of care and effort in taking care of every single detail in the decor, menu, ingredients and they really really take their time creating their cocktails, and as the owner told me, also traveling around discovering new flavours and experimenting.
 The barman here is very happy to tell you the story of the cocktails and to recommend one perfect for you.
 My choice: Way of the Dragon (the one in the cover photo).